Brescar/FlowerShop-Desktop-Application/README.md

 * Supported 'Saving as' and 'Open' as binary files and XML for all 3 listViews.
 * Drag and Drop control that allows for a selected product to drag the color into a textBox, and as long as the color has a name that can be found in the .NET Framework, the color appears in the above pictureBox.
 * Generating a Graph of total values for each product.
-* Supporting Print Document in the Grapth menu.
+* Supporting Print Document in the Graph menu.
 * Some shortcuts.

 ## Problems / small bugs :